 Each year, the winners of the Environment Canterbury School Award category present their exhibits at special council meeting at Environment Canterbury, Christchurch.
 The overall winner is awarded the Wrybill Trophy, the best of the best!

 ... awarded to Nicole Arundell, Year 7, Craighead Diocesan School.
 Her presentation was concise and solution focused with respect to ameliorating pollution from fires.
 Well done, Nicole!
 And, thank you to Prof Jon Hickford for being our judge once again.

 Encouraging the next generation of sustainability leadership.
 These awards are sponsored in partnership with Te Rūnanga o Ngāi Tahu.

-These awards are held every two years - 2014 is an awards year.
+These awards are held every two years - 2014 was an awards year.
 The next ceremony is in 2016 - start building your portfolio NOW!

 The Youth Leadership for Sustainability (YLS) award has two categories - individual and group.
 A number of Canterbury young people, who have been making a difference in our communities and schools, have submitted portfolios of their work over the years of the award's existence.

 Information and Application Forms - please download here.

 The application forms can be electronically written and submitted.